It’s a goal that everyone should have. But, what makes a job, the coveted but elusive dream job?

 That’s a total of 100 points.
 Maybe no job ticks all the boxes but then again maybe there is.

 How does your company rate on my dream job scale?
-Let me know in the comments.
+Let me know.

 - Updated 2nd July 2018 with the new score